locationtech/geomesa/geomesa-tools/README.md

 This should print out the following usage text:

-    GeoMesa Tools 1.0
-    Required for each command:
-            -u, --username: the Accumulo username : required Optional parameters:
-            -p, --password: the Accumulo password.
-This can also be provided after entering a command. help, -help, --help: show this help dialog or the help dialog for a specific command (e.g. geomesa create help) Supported commands are:
-             create: Create a feature in GeoMesa
-             delete: Delete a feature from the specified Catalog Table in GeoMesa
-             describe: Describe the attributes of a specified feature
-             explain: Explain and plan a query in GeoMesa
-             export: Export all or a set of features in csv, geojson, gml, or shp format
-             ingest: Ingest a feature into GeoMesa
-             list: List the features in the specified Catalog Table
+    bash$ geomesa
+    Usage: geomesa [command] [command options]
+      Commands:
-             tableconf: List, describe, and update table configuration parameters
+        tableconf    Perform table configuration operations

-This usage text gives a brief overview of how to use each command, and this is expanded upon below with example commands.
-The command line tools also provides help for each command by passing `--help` to any individual command.
+        list         List GeoMesa features for a given catalog export       Export a GeoMesa feature
+        delete       Delete a feature's data and definition from a GeoMesa catalog describe     Describe the attributes of a given feature in GeoMesa ingest       Ingest a file of various formats into GeoMesa create       Create a feature definition in a GeoMesa catalog explain      Explain how a GeoMesa query will be executed help         Show help

+This usage text lists the available commands.
+To see help for an individual command run `geomesa help <command-name>` which for example will give you something like this:

+    bash$ geomesa help list
+    List GeoMesa features for a given catalog
+    Usage: list [options]
+      Options:
+        -a, --auths
+           Accumulo authorizations
+      * -c, --catalog
+           Catalog table name for GeoMesa
+        -i, --instance
+           Accumulo instance name
+            --mock
+           Run everything with a mock accumulo instance instead of a real one
+           Default: false
+      * -p, --password
+           Accumulo password
+      * -u, --user
+           Accumulo user name
+        -v, --visibilities
+           Accumulo scan visibilities
+        -z, --zookeepers
+           Zookeepers (host[:port], comma separated)

 The Accumulo username and password is required for each command.
 Specify the username and password in each command by using `-u` or `--username `and `-p` or `--password`, respectively.
 One can also only specify the username